 I did throw in one little trick.
 Since I’m trying to make healthy swaps when I can, I use tangy Greek yogurt in place of sour cream.
 While it doesn’t make bacon and cheese healthy, it at least adds a little more protein to the party.

 What’s in potato salad?

-Potato salad typically contains cooked, cubed or diced potatoes mixed with chopped onion, celery, hard cooked eggs, seasonings, and a mayonnaise- or sour cream-based dressing.
+Potato salad, like my Deli Potato Salad, typically contains cooked, cubed or diced potatoes mixed with chopped onion, celery, hard cooked eggs, seasonings, and a mayonnaise- or sour cream-based dressing.
 It is usually served cold.

 Variations abound as to mix-ins and dressings.
 For instance, German potato salad is served cold and features a vinaigrette type dressing.